ajs-voices/once-upon-a-dream/scenes/062-devlin-kane.md

 I smiled at him.
 "I needed to talk to you."

-"That doesn't sound forboding at all."
+"That doesn't sound foreboding at all."
 Alex joked but I could hear the worry in his voice.

 "It's not **that** kinda talk.
 Me and you we are good.
 It has to do with the last 6 weeks of classes.
 I told you about the externship."